AlveusLabs/SN94-BitSota/docs/configuration.md

 - `MINER_SOTA_CACHE_SECONDS` (default: `30`): Cache duration for SOTA fetches.
 - `MINER_SOTA_FAILURE_BACKOFF_SECONDS` (default: `5`): Backoff after failed SOTA fetch.
 - `MINER_GENE_DUMP_EVERY` (default: `1000`): Frequency for debug gene dumps (when enabled in code).
+- `AUTOML_ZERO_USE_NUMBA` (default: on if numba is installed): Enables numba kernels.
+Faster, but floating‑point differences can shift scores; keep an eye on reproducibility if you toggle it.
+- `AUTOML_ZERO_USE_NUMBA_BATCH` (default: `0`): Enables batched numba execution.
+Higher throughput for large batches, but same numerical drift caveat as numba single.
+- `AUTOML_ZERO_SHARED_MEMORY` (default: `1`): Uses the shared‑memory execution path.
+Good for speed; disabling it forces the batch path, which can change results slightly and slow throughput.

 ### Validator evaluation